AJV009/Library_Management/README.md

 A fully functional Web application created in PHP.
 Use lms3.sql to create the exact database and table which LMS uses.
 And the software prerequisite is just XAMPP.
+Due to time contraints, further development is stoped!